yastn/yastn/docs/source/theory/mps/basics.rst

 Matrix product operator
 -----------------------

-`Matrix product operator` (MPO) is tensor product representation for an operator of which is `d^N\times d^N` into `N` tensors of two physical and two virtual indicies.
+`Matrix product operator` (MPO) is tensor product representation for an operator of which is :math:`d^N \times d^N` into `N` tensors of two physical and two virtual indicies.
 The concept of MPO is anologues to :ref:`theory/mps/basics:Matrix product state`.

 ::